Beer and wine delivery: these online alcohol delivery services are still running

 Beer and wine delivery searches have spiked this week.
-Happily, it's still possible to order alcohol online, but not all retailers have been able to keep up with demand - so we've searched high and low to find the best alcohol delivery services that still have stock for your Friday-night revelry.
+Happily, it's still possible to order alcohol online, but not all retailers have been able to keep up with demand - even the best grocery delivery services are struggling to offer slots at the moment.
+So we've searched high and low to find the best alcohol delivery services that still have stock.

 Whether you're partial to the odd craft beer or the finest wines known to humanity, we've rounded up what we think are the best alcohol delivery services available in the US and UK today.
-So, fear not, if you're planning on having that Friday night skype get together with your friends, we've got you covered right here.

-We're covering beers, wines, and liquors in this article, focusing on what retailers offer the best deals, savings, and quickest delivery.
-So, despite many of us being driven inside and many retailers being disrupted, we can still get together (over skype) and enjoy a tipple or two thanks to these great sites, which are still open and yes, still delivering.
+So fear not: if you have a Friday night virtual house party planned, we've got you covered.
+(Want a pizza delivery too?
+We've found the best pizzas deals right now as well.)

+Read on for the best beer and wine delivery services that are still open - and if you want to order liquor online, you'll find that below too.

 The best alcohol delivery in the US

-- Drizly - Wine, Beer, Liquor - Local alcohol delivery in under 60 minutes
+- Drizly - Wine, beer and liquor delivery in under 60 minutes

 The best alcohol delivery in the UK

-- The Drink Shop- Wine, Beer, Spirits - 20% off on selected offers
+- The Drink Shop - 20% off selected wine, beer and spirits

 Wine and alcohol delivery in the US